-We find that FFT selects a larger number of unforgettable instances compared to adapters, while it picks fewer moderately forgettable instances.
-Intriguingly, when TAPT is introduced, these disparities in forgetting profiles between FFT and the other two adapters, \pt{} and \uni{}, seem to vanish.
-Conversely, TAPT appears to intensify the differences between FFT and the remaining two adapters, \lora{} and \adapter{}, which generally exhibit smaller improvements than \pt{} and \uni{}.
-We speculate that \lora{} and \adapter{} might not reap as much benefit from TAPT, thus they fail to achieve an improved forgetting profile that, ideally, consists of fewer unforgettable instances and a greater number of moderately forgettable ones, as compared to the profiles achieved with FFT without TAPT.
+Our findings suggest that FFT tends to select a higher number of unforgettable instances and fewer moderately forgettable instances when compared to adapters.
+Interestingly, the adapters that perform best --- \pt{} and \uni{} --- appear to favor moderately forgettable instances.
+However, when TAPT is applied, the discrepancies in forgetting profiles between FFT and the top two adapters, \pt{} and \uni{}, seem to diminish.
+In contrast, TAPT amplifies the differences between FFT and the other two adapters, \lora{} and \adapter{}, which typically show smaller improvements than \pt{} and \uni{}.
+Given their superior AL performance, we hypothesize that the forgetting profiles of \pt{} and \uni{} are more favorable compared to other adapters.
+Moreover, FFT with TAPT approaches the performance of the superior adapters and simultaneously develops a forgetting profile similar to theirs.